In This Article

 Reassignment and Delegation

-Approvers can add comments when approving or denying a request.
-Depending on your organization's settings, comments may be required for approvals, denials, or both.
+When approving or denying a request, approvers can enter a comment explaining their decision.
+Depending on the workflow configuration, comments may be required for approvals, denials, or both.
 All comments are recorded as part of the request's audit trail.

 Cancelling a Request

 The submitter or an administrator may cancel an approval request at any time before it is fully approved.
-Depending on your organization's settings, a comment may be required when cancelling.
+Depending on the workflow configuration, a comment may be required when cancelling.

 Tracking Your Requests